“Everyday Matters: Healthy Habits for University Life" Digital Badge

-There will be 8 x 1 hour sessions, with additional hours for reading, watching videos, and preparing your short reflective paper at the end of the programme.
+There will be 8 x one-hour sessions, with additional hours for reading, watching videos, and preparing your short reflective paper at the end of the programme.
 Learner effort guideline is about 18 hours.
 Materials will be available on Canvas.

 Obtaining your Digital Badge Micro-credential:

 You will need to attend 5 of the 8 sessions as a minimum, but hopefully you’ll be able to make it to each session!
 In that way you will get the most out of it.
 You will be required to submit a short reflective account of your learning from the digital badge.
 The word length will be 500 words.
 You will be asked to reflect on your most significant learning from the programme using Rolfe's (2001) reflective model questions: what? so what? now what?

 If you are interested in this programme, please register your interest in this programme through the link below.
-Please note, places are offered on a first come, first served basis.
+Please note, places are offered on a first come, first served basis and are only offered to first year undergraduate UCC students.